Lead Forensics vs Leadfeeder

 Leadfeeder (now part of Dealfront) focuses on European data compliance and affordable pricing.

-ZoomInfo is a broader AI GTM platform that includes website visitor identification alongside a contact database of 500M contacts across 100M companies, buyer intent signals, conversation intelligence, and AI-powered sales execution tools.
+ZoomInfo is a broader all-in-one AI GTM Platform that includes website visitor identification alongside a B2B data platform of 500M contacts across 100M companies, buyer intent signals, conversation intelligence, and GTM Context Graph-driven sales execution tools via GTM Workspace.

 Which platform is cheapest for website visitor identification?